 California labor laws are a little different from federal labor laws.
 For example, California has daily overtime laws in addition to weekly overtime.
-Therefore, even if employees’ weekly hours don’t exceed 40, they receive overtime pay after 8 hours of work.
-This law protects employees from overworking.
+So even if employees’ weekly hours don’t exceed 40, they will get overtime pay after 8 hours of work in a single day.
+This law protects employees from overwork.
 This is an important protection, but sometimes working longer daily shifts is just convenient.
 Some employees prefer working four 10 hour shifts, for example, instead of five 8 hour shifts.

 And, if employees must be paid overtime for each minute they work in excess of 8 hours in a day, what do they do when they have to attend to personal errands during working hours?
 If an employee needs to pick up his sick kid after only working 6 hours, he would probably like to make up for that missed time on the next day but, obviously, that would tip him into overtime.

 Luckily, the California labor board recognizes that sometimes daily overtime isn’t overworking and that it is beneficial for employees to sometimes work more than 8 hours in a day.
 The two exceptions I am referring to are, specifically: